arianaberger/time-tracker-app-js/NOTES.md

 - Todo app allows you to create projects and show you’ve worked on them by submitting time entries.
 Other colleagues can work on your project and vice versa.

-[ ] What is your plan to render an index page via JavaScript & JSON?
+[x] What is your plan to render an index page via JavaScript & JSON?

-* still need to get filter function working
+* filter function not working

 - Entries page (this shows all of your time entries) - render JSON (in controller), takes serialized data from EntriesSerializer.
 Create a JS model object
 - Essentially the view page can be deleted

-[ ] What is your plan to render a show page via JavaScript & JSON?
+[x] What is your plan to render a show page via JavaScript & JSON?

 - Project show page - shows project details and time entries for that project